Spis Castle – how to visit one of Europe’s largest castle ruins

-Spis castle in Slovakia is one of the largest castle complexes in Europe, yet it stays under the radar for most travelers.
-Though only a restored ruin and a museum remains, locals told me it still had a lot to offer.
-I decided to visit on my way to the High Tatra mountains.
+Although only a restored ruin and a museum remains, locals told me it still had a lot to offer.
+I decided to visit on my way from Kosice to the High Tatra mountains.

 In 1993, the castle became a designated UNESCO World Heritage Site.

 If you climb the tower, expect poor lightning and a lot of steep walking on uneven surfaces.
-In return you’ll get outstanding views of the castle grounds and the countryside, plus the High Tatras on a clear day.
+In return you’ll get outstanding views of the castle grounds and the countryside.

 Like any other self-respecting castle, Spis castle also has a torture chamber, and a quite inventive one I might add.
 I got the opportunity to tour the castle and see firsthand the torture devices still inside.

 From excruciating medieval weapons to an entire room filled with bona fide instruments of torture, it’s not difficult to imagine what went on here.
 Prisoners could be left for days in this room, with no one to hear them scream but the cold stone walls.